top of page

 1. Find the Conflict.

 I don’t want to knock listicles (you’re reading one right now) or one-shot review articles because those can take a ton of research and they’re often a travel writer’s best source of income.
-They’ve always been necessary and will continue to be as long as people are searching “Best stuff to do in Dublin if you don’t like beer”.
+They’ve always been necessary and will continue to be as long as people are searching “Best stuff to do in Dublin if you don’t drink alcohol”.
 But when I see a travel writer/blogger exclusively writing snapshots instead of stories, I want to tackle them to the ground and yell this quote from Oriah Mountain Dreamer-

 “It doesn’t interest me what you do for a living.
 I want to know what you ache for — and if you dare to dream of meeting your heart’s longing.
 It doesn’t interest me how old you are.
 I want to know if you will risk looking like a fool — for love — for your dreams — for the adventure of being alive.”